50 Human Studies: A New Bibliography

 The Chinese studies echo and confirm the rejection of routine ultrasound in 1984 by The World Health Organization, which after a comprehensive review of studies, had stated in its “Criteria 22”:

-“...our decision that routine ultrasound screening cannot be recommended...”
+“...routine ultrasound screening cannot be recommended...”

 Presently, the medical industry loudly claims that ultrasound is “harmless” while it advocates routine ultrasound for pregnant women and even prepubescent girls.
 It is not uncommon for ultrasound sessions to use intensities and durations far above those used in the Chinese studies.